Staged Home Break-Ins and How to Avoid Being Victimized

 Have an inventory management system.

 When an obvious break-in occurs, careful attention would be taken to account for any missing items.
 However, we have had many (about 20) one-off pieces go missing from homes.
 A piece of art here, a rug there... things we might not ever even notice.
 Recently, we had a cowhide rug go missing from under a dining table.
 Someone had to move the entire table and all 6 chairs... and then they put it all back and we almost didn't notice!
 Thankfully, our inventory management system flagged that we were missing it.
 A good inventory system means there will be no question as to whether everything you brought to the home goes back on your truck in the de-stage.
-We use Stageforce, but there are a few good inventory systems including Darby.
+We use Stageforce, and highly recommend it.
 Stageforce enables you to keep track of how much everything cost, so the replacement cost is not difficult to calculate.
 It also works on RFID technology so that you can walk through a home (or walk around your truck) and check it into your inventory.
 Another benefit of Stageforce is that the RFID tags can be printed with your company name on it so that if it is ever found stolen it might be easier to recover.
 (We have not been so lucky yet.)

 Cover yourself with good insurance.